 Enjoy local exhibitions and dancing as people converge on Cusco for the weeklong celebration of the Inca sun god.
 The Inti Raymi Festival begins a week leading up to June 24th!

 This morning, journey into one of the most beautiful areas of Peru.
 The Sacred Valley often becomes one of the highlights of your trip and you will soon see why!
+The day is flexible based on your interests, market days, and the weather.
 You'll test your bargaining skills with the locals while visiting one of the great textile markets in the area.
 You may also hike to the inspiring ruins of Pisac or take a short walk through the countryside to the seldom-visited town of Maras, where pre-Columbian salt mines still operate today.
 Visit the Inca agricultural terraces of Moray, thought to have been a nursery to experiment with and modify different varieties of crops.
-Eventually, you will make your way to the living Inca city of Ollantaytambo where you can relax for the night.
+Eventually, you make your way to the living Inca city of Ollantaytambo and overnight.

-Board the train and follow the Urubamba River as it tumbles its way towards the Amazon and the sacred city of Machu Picchu.
-Ancient canals still bring water from the high mountains to the baths used by Inca priests.
-As visitors, you are welcomed to respectfully dip your hands in the cool water.
-After your tour of Machu Picchu, you'll return to the village of Aguas Calientes (located at the base of Machu Picchu).
-Enjoy one of many excellent local restaurants or end your day soaking in the hot springs after exploring one of the most magical archaeological sites in the world.
+Board the Vistadome train late this morning and follow the Urubamba River as it tumbles its way towards the Amazon and the sacred city of Machu Picchu, Peru.
+After checking into your hotel and enjoying lunch in Aguas Calientes, take the short bus ride up to the gates of Machu Picchu and begin exploring this amazing site - the former retreat of Inca kings.
+After walking amongst the massive complex of ruins and learning about its fascinating history, you'll return to the village of Aguas Calientes (located at the base of Machu Picchu).
+Enjoy one of many excellent local restaurants after exploring one of the most magical archaeological sites in the world.

 Today join the crowds for the main day topping off the week long Inti Raymi festival.
 The Festival of the Sun begins in front of Santo Domingo church, and then continues in a procession to the ancient fortress of Sacsayhuamán.
 The streets are covered in flowers and people preparing the way for the procession.
 Here crowds gather to watch the 5-6 hour performance during which time you will see many brightly dressed actors and dancers reenact this ancient Inca ceremony, including speeches and a sacrificial llama!